Keelhilla (Slieve Carron)

 Wildlife Ecosystems

 The reserve supports a rich diversity of wildlife adapted to the unique Burren environment.
 Choughs, Ireland's rarest breeding crow species distinguished by their red bills and legs, nest in rocky crevices and feed on invertebrates in the short-grazed grassland.
-Peregrine falcons hunt from the dramatic limestone cliffs known as Eagle's Rock, while ravens perform their acrobatic courtship displays above the crags.
+[1] Peregrine falcons hunt from the dramatic limestone cliffs known as Eagle's Rock, while ravens perform their acrobatic courtship displays above the crags.
 A herd of feral goats grazes the reserve, their browsing helping maintain the mosaic of scrub and grassland habitats.
 Pine martens, Ireland's rarest native carnivore, have been recorded in the hazel woodland, while Irish hares box on the open limestone pavement.
-The flower-rich grasslands support exceptional butterfly diversity including the pearl-bordered fritillary and dingy skipper.
+The flower-rich grasslands support exceptional butterfly diversity, and the two sites together hold almost 1,000 species of invertebrate.
+[2]

 Flora Ecosystems